cameron1024/flatter/README.md

 flatter --input path/to/svgs --output flutter_app/assets/images --scales 1 2 3 4
 ```
 Generate 1x, 2x, 3x, 4x versions of each SVG in `path/to/svgs`, and write them to `flutter_app/assets/images`

+## Contributing

+Got feedback?
+Suggestions?
+Improvements?
+Issues?
+Feel free to file an issue or submit a PR and I'll be happy to take a look!